wrapl/rabs/README.md

 ```

 Then `CFLAGS` will have the new value `["-O2", "-march=native"]` within the child context (and its children).
-Note before the assignment completes, the value of the parent context is used, allowing child contexts to extend the values of symbols from their parents.
+`old` in this case will refer to the value of the symbol before the assignment, i.e. the value of `CFLAGS` in the parent context.
+This allows child contexts to extend the values of symbols from their parents.

 Symbols are targets.
 When used in a build function, an automatic dependency on that symbol is added to the target being built.